BunnyBlit/Blather/content/healing-is-a-verb.md

 Title: Healing is a Verb
 Date: 2023-02-08
-Tags: non-technical posting, video games, Chicory: A Colorful Tale, big feelings
+Tags: video games, Chicory: A Colorful Tale, big feelings
+Category: Non Tech
 Slug: healing-is-a-verb
-Summary: How many chances does it take to be someone better?
+Summary: This coloring book also has a lot to say about second chances.

 ![Chicory the Bunny reaching down and helping Pizza the Dog]({static}/images/test_screen.gif)